isabella232/bas-style-kit/documentation/developers/fonts.md

 * `gulp jekyll-data-fa` - For Font Awesome
 * `gulp jekyll-data-mg` - For Map Glyphs
 * `gulp jekyll-data-di` - For Devicons

-Note: There is no task for Glyphicons as this icon font is not supported by this project.